-There are some basic things you should be able to do if you're going to help out with the ASF Infrastructure team.
-You probably do them all already in your ASF project.
+There are some basic things you could do if you're going to help out with the ASF Infrastructure team.
+You probably do some or all of these tasks already in your ASF project.

 - Read infrastructure mailing lists and be aware of what is going on.
 Read #asfinfra as well in the ASF Slack space.

 - Work on documentation, especially procedural documentation and answers to FAQs.
-Everybody saves time if committers and PMCs can consult web pages that have most of the information they ask for most of the time..
+Everybody saves time if committers, contributors and PMCs can consult web pages that have most of the information they ask for most of the time..

 - Answer questions that other people ask on firstname.lastname@example.org.
 This is immensely beneficial to the rest of the team, as it frees them up to get on with other things.

 - Work through the Jira Issue Tracker and submit patches, comments, links, etc. that may help in resolving them.

 - Look for support requests on email@example.com as they come in and volunteer to handle them.

 - Add entries to the Issue Tracker for issues raised via e-mail that are not yet being handled.
 We don't want them slipping through the cracks.